VeriTeknik/PAP/README.md

 ## Getting Started

 1. Read `docs/overview.md` to understand the protocol vision.
-2. Dive into `docs/rfc/pap-rfc-001.md` for transport-level requirements.
+2. Dive into `docs/rfc/pap-rfc-001.md` for transport-level requirements, or the rev2.1-aligned spec at `docs/rfc/pap-rfc-001-rev2.1.md`.
 3. Generate language stubs from `proto/pap/v1/pap.proto` once SDK work begins.

+### Observability & Tracing

+- All messages should carry OpenTelemetry identifiers (`trace_id`, `span_id`) in the envelope for end-to-end correlation through the Proxy and Station.
+- The Proxy is responsible for emitting traces with these identifiers and linking to upstream/downstream spans.

 ## Status
-This repository contains the initial scaffolding for PAP v1.0.
-Specifications are in draft form and subject to change as infrastructure and SDK work progress.
+This repository targets PAP-RFC-001 rev2.1 alignment.
+Specifications and schemas may evolve; see `VERSION` and `CHANGELOG.md` for updates.

 ## Contributing
 Please open issues or drafts for changes to specs, schemas, or operational playbooks.
 Align proposal discussions with the RFC structure documented under `docs/rfc/`.

+See `CODE_OF_CONDUCT.md` and `SECURITY.md` for governance and vulnerability reporting.

 ## License
 PAP is released under the Apache 2.0 License.
 See `LICENSE` for the full text and patent grant.